xenonsin/RPGDatabaseManger/README.md

 - Variable/function names should be descriptive (i.e. NOT  x,y,z  YES windowWidth, windowHeight)

 - Comments are to be only used when the variable/function names don’t adequately describe what’s going on.
-Describe why not what or how.
+Describe *WHY* not what or how.

 ##Relevant Info
 [Database GUI Inspiration](https://steamcommunity.com/sharedfiles/filedetails/?id=123520832) - Visit this to see the module GUI examples.